saiskee/spireautomator/README.md

      input at runtime, and remember his/her inputs for the lifetime of the process.

 The user may make several search configurations by numerically specifying them.
 The number may
-    be any two-digit value, where each parameter's number is delimited from the criteria by a hyphen.
+    be any number, where each parameter's number is delimited from the criteria by a hyphen.
     If the user intends to only have one search configuration, he/she does not need to make any numerical criteria configuration at all.
 Parameters with a prefix of `[00-]` may be set for a specific room search configuration index.
 	For example, to set `s2radio=building` for the third configuration, the argument would be